 About this release

 Chronic pain is pain that carries on for longer than 12 weeks despite medication or treatment.
-Further information can be found on the Scottish Access Collaborative (external website) website.
+Further information can be found on NHS Inform (external website).

 The data presented here have been adjusted for periods of patient unavailability.

 The data presented in this release continue to be impacted by measures put in place to respond to the COVID-19 pandemic.
 After being temporarily paused in March 2020, chronic pain services started to resume in June as part of the planned remobilisation of services (external website).
 In September, a Framework for Recovery of NHS Pain Management Services (external website) was published with further guidance on the resumption and continuation of services.

 The next release of this publication will be 14 December 2021.